codemillmatt/xamarin-101/README.md

 # xamarin-101

-XAML based demos for Xamarin 101 series
+Demos for Xamarin 101 series